Sitemap

 Published in European Symposium on Algorithms (ESA), 2024

-We devise a deterministic algorithm for minimum Steiner cut which uses polylogarithmic maximum flow calls and near-linear time outside of these maximum flow calls.
-This improves on Li and Panigrahi’s (FOCS 2020) algorithm which takes O(m^{1+ϵ}) time outside of maximum flow calls.
+We devise a deterministic algorithm for minimum Steiner cut, which uses (log n)^{O(1)} maximum flow calls and additional near-linear time.
+This algorithm improves on Li and Panigrahi’s (FOCS 2020) algorithm, which uses (log n)^{O(1/ε⁴)} maximum flow calls and additional O(m^{1+ε}) time, for ε > 0.
 Our algorithm thus shows that deterministic minimum Steiner cut can be solved in maximum flow time up to polylogarithmic factors, given any black-box deterministic maximum flow algorithm.
-Our main technical contribution is a novel deterministic graph decomposition method for terminal vertices which generalizes all existing s-strong partitioning methods and may have future applications.
+Our main technical contribution is a novel deterministic graph decomposition method for terminal vertices that generalizes all existing s-strong partitioning methods, which we believe may have future applications.

 Paper Link | Download Slides